 - What If I Can’t Reach My Trigger for the Whole Day?

 - Should I Keep Chasing My Trigger or Switch to Maintenance?

-- What Are the Milestones in the DDF App?
+- The Milestones in the DDF App

 How Do I Get the DDF App?

-How Do I Record My Blood Glucose Values?
+How To Record Your Blood Glucose

 - Click on track -> glucose